September 28

 THE GOSPEL

-1. Jesus' saying means that life seen as mere self-centered earthly existence and lived in denial of Jesus ends in destruction.
+1. Jesus's saying means that life seen as mere self-centered earthly existence and lived in denial of Jesus ends in destruction.
 But when a person lives in loyalty to Jesus and his teachings, despite earthly death, it arrives at fullness of life.
 Do most Christians feel this way toward life?
 Yes or no and why?

 2.Text analysis: "deny oneself."
 What is the meaning of the phrase?